-Inverness is one of the few places in the world where you can enjoy a walk from the city centre and feel like you are out in the countryside in no time.
+Inverness is one of the few places in the world where you can enjoy a walk from the city center and feel like you are out in the countryside in no time.
 And the Ness Islands Walk is the perfect introduction to walks in this area.
 A lovely gentle stroll for kicking off your morning, or a superb route for the kids.
-Follow the footsteps on the Inverness City Centre Map and walk along the banks of the River Ness, where you might be lucky enough to see the occasional seal.
+Follow the footsteps on the Inverness City Center Map and walk along the banks of the River Ness, where you might be lucky enough to see the occasional seal.
 There are also plenty of seagull species for those who have an interest in bird spotting.

 Distance: 3 miles

 Time: 1-2 hours

 Beavers in Scotland have been a major success story for conservationists.
 November 2016 marked the first milestone for successful reintroduction of a mammal in the UK, and beavers have now been given protected status in the country.
 The Beaver Trail in Knapdale gives you the chance to go on a beaver hunt whilst getting some exercise and fresh air, and little ones will love searching for these cute rodents.
 There’s a 3 mile circular walk which follows the terrain around Dubh Loch and Loch Collie Bharr, with a good gravel path and great viewing opportunities.